gmacario/gmacario.github.io/_posts/2015-04-18-trying-android-studio.md

 I feel this is due to the limited memory (8 GB) I have on my laptop.

-I will probably have a try at Genymotion and will report in a future blog post.
+I will probably have a try at [Genymotion](https://www.genymotion.com/) and will report my results in a future blog post.

 <!-- EOF -->